collapsed-stacks/startups/questions/3178/is-a-pivot-culture-dangerous.md

 - tagged: `pivoting`
 - score: 2

-<p>The pivot has become a popular idea with startups.
+The pivot has become a popular idea with startups.
 Many successful pivots such as twitter and groupon have helped fuel this.
 I get the impression that many founders are expecting at least one pivot.
 Based on this they may see the initial idea as a throwaway, just a placeholder used to discover the pivot idea.
-Does this mentality exist and can it cause a dangerous lack of enthusiasm for the first iteration of the product?</p>
+Does this mentality exist and can it cause a dangerous lack of enthusiasm for the first iteration of the product?

 ## Answer 3181